playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/clustered-lighting.md

 All of the Shadow Maps and Cookie Textures used by visible lights are stored in an atlas.
 There is one atlas texture for Shadows and another for Cookies.
 The atlases can have different resolutions, although internally they use the same subdivision into smaller areas used by individual lights.

-**Shadow Atlas Resolution** allows the shadow atlas size to be configured, while **Cookie Atlas Resolution** allows for the cookie atlas to be set.
+**Shadow Atlas Resolution** allows the Shadow atlas size to be configured, while **Cookie Atlas Resolution** allows for the Cookie atlas to be set.
 The sizes do not need to be a power of 2.

 **Atlas Split** controls how the atlas is split into the individual sub-textures used by lights.
 There are two split strategies:

-- **Automatic** – When the Array Size is specified as 0, the engine automatically splits the atlas as needed, to assign each visible light an equally sized sub-texture.
+- **Automatic** – When the array size is specified as 0, the engine automatically splits the atlas as needed, to assign each visible light an equally sized sub-texture.
 For example, if you have three lights visible in a frame, the atlas will split into 2x2 sub-textures, and three of those four sub-textures will be assigned to the lights.

 ![Atlas Split 0][atlas-split-0]